isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/mentorship-programme.md

 * End of mentoring programme (21 September)
 # How can I apply?

-Interested applicants for the Talent @ SWITCH Mentorship Programme can apply along with the EES [here](https://bit.ly/EESapply).
+Interested applicants for the Talent @ SWITCH Mentorship Programme can apply along with the Entrepreneurship Exposure Series (EES) [here](https://bit.ly/EESapply).

 Limited slots are available - sign up fast to get a mentor!
 Applications close on **8 August 2021, 2359 (SGT)**.